mylofi/local-vault/README.md

 The `cookie` adapter stores vault data in browser cookies.
 There are however some strong caveats to consider before choosing this storage mechanism.

-Cookies are typically limited to 2MB.
-Moreover, data in the cookie must be URI-encoded (e.g, replacing spaces with `%20`), which increases your data size further towards this limit.
-And there's no exception thrown if you exceed the limit, it may just silently truncate (corrupt) data on write.
-For stable behavior, you'll need to carefully monitor your own data size to stay comfortably under that limit.
+Cookies are limited to ~4KB.
+Moreover, the provided data object has been JSON-serialized, encrypted and then base64 string encoded, then *that value* has been put into another object that's JSON-serialized, and that string (the actual cookie value) is URI-encoded (e.g, replacing `" "` with `%20`, etc).
+Taking into account all these steps that inflate your data size further towards the 4KB limit, you might only be able to squeeze ~2-3KB of original application data in, under the limit.

 Also, cookies are typically sent on *every request* to a first-party origin server (images, CSS, fetch calls, etc).
-So that data (encrypted, of course) will be sent remotely, and will weigh down all those requests.
+So that data (encrypted, of course) will be sent remotely, and will significantly weigh down all those requests.

 Moreover, cookies are never "persistent" storage, and are subject to both expirations (maximum allowed is ~400 days out from the last update) and to users clearing them.

-All these concerns considered, the `cookie` adapter *really should not be used* except as a last resort.
+All these concerns considered, the `cookie` adapter *really should not be used* except as a last resort, for small amounts of data.
 For example, your app might use this storage as a temporary location if normal storage quota has been reached, and later synchronize/migrate/backup off-device, etc.

 #### Origin Private File System